 What is the G7 Legacy Project for Nature Recovery?

-The area will form part of an England wide nature recovery network – a national network of wildlife-rich places which the government has committed to creating in its 25 Year Environment Plan.
+The G7 LPNR area forms part of an England wide nature recovery network, a national network of wildlife-rich places which the government has committed to creating in its 25-year Environment Plan.

 Find out more about nature recovery networks by watching our video below:

 Since the Prime Minister announced the project’s funding at the G7 summit in June 2021, the project has made significant progress and after a successful pilot year, we are now into the second year.
 The project team (who you can get in touch with below) have been supporting projects across the G7 LPNR area and you can see a summary of the work undertaken from year one below.

 We are excited to see what year two holds and what the project can deliver for people, for nature and for climate!

 What are the project’s aims?

 The G7 Legacy Project for Nature Recovery (G7 LPNR) is creating new nature rich places and restoring protected sites, species and landscape quality in the mid-Cornwall area.

 This includes connecting nature reserves, such as Goss Moor National Nature Reserve and a suite of Cornwall Wildlife Trust reserves, to Sites of Special Scientific Interest (SSSIs), the Cornwall Area of Outstanding Natural Beauty (AONB), the Cornwall Mining World Heritage Sites, the coast and the Fal estuary and across the china clay pits to the World Heritage Site at Luxulyan Valley.

 The project – over five years – will deliver for nature, for climate and for people, and will contribute to the UK’s target to legally protect and improve 30% of land for nature by 2030.